harrisejm/Angular-Seahawks.com/README.md

 - 6.)
 From the navigation bar, a user can click on the "SCHEDULE" button and be routed to a page that displays Seahawks 2018 schedule.

 - 7.)
 For any article or video, a user can post comments in the comments section.
 All comments will be stored in a database and can be viewed in the comments section immediately after posting.
+All post will automatically include the date and time of the post.